sfigg/commercialization-public/manufacture/iot/create-packages.md

   </drivers>
 ```

-If files to be imported are in random location (not relative to how they are defined in the INF), file overrides can be applied.
-This is not recommended but is available for special cases.
+If files to be imported are not relative to how they are defined in the INF, file overrides can be applied.
+This is not recommended, but is available for special cases.

 <syntaxhighlight lang="xml">
   <drivers>